AmeyPSawant/AI-Generated-TicTacToe/README.md

 ## How to Play

-1. **Start the Game**: Open the live preview link or clone the repository to your local machine.
+### Game Modes

+1. **Human vs Human**:
+   - Enter the names of Player 1 (X) and Player 2 (O) when prompted.
+   - Players take turns clicking on empty cells to place their marks.
+   - The game will announce the winner or declare a draw once the game is over.

+2. **Human vs Computer**:
+   - Enter your name as Player 1 (X).
+The AI will automatically play as Player 2 (O).
-2. **Choose Your Move**: Click on any empty cell to place your mark (X).
+   - Click on any empty cell to place your mark (X).
-3. **AI Move**: The AI will automatically place its mark (O) after your move.
+   - The AI will automatically place its mark (O) after your move.
-4. **Win or Draw**: The game will announce the winner or declare a draw once the game is over.
+   - The game will announce the winner or declare a draw once the game is over.
 ## Technologies Used

 - **HTML/CSS**: For the structure and styling of the game.